SolarLabyrinth/firebot-text-addons/README.md

 ## Installation

 Copy the provided .js file from the releases tab into your firebot custom scripts folder.
+And enable it in the settings.

 ## Provided Functions